 - A. Optional CRC byte.
 If the CRC is disabled, the frame shortens by one byte. - B. Optional STATUS header.
-If STATUS is disabled, the frame shortens by one byte. - C. Data are two bytes (16-bit resolution) or three bytes (24-bit resolution). - D. If the SDO_MODE bit = 0, the previous state of SDO/DRDY remains until SCLK begins.
+If STATUS is disabled, the frame shortens by one byte. - C. The data field is two bytes. - D. If the SDO MODE bit = 0, the previous state of SDO/DRDY remains until SCLK begins.
 Otherwise, SDO/DRDY follows DRDY. - E. In synchronized and start/stop control modes, DRDY returns high at the 16th SCLK falling edge (eighth bit of the MS data byte).
 In one-shot control mode, DRDY stays low until a new conversion is started.